dixonge/vagabondians/posts/albuquerque-mexico-3-8.md

 permalink: /albuquerque-mexico-3-8/
 image:  /img/2011/06/RoxiNewMexico.jpg
 categories:
-  - sixmonths
+  - Six Months
 tags:
-  - usa
+  - USA
-  - sixmonths
+  - Six Months
-  - newmexico
+  - New Mexico
 ---
 Tuesday we packed it all up and headed west.
 We somehow completely missed Cadillac Ranch!
 Oh well, at least we've been there before...